 Wrapping It Up

 Looking into buying a house is exciting, and the day you walk into your new home is amazing!
 With all that goes into the process of purchasing your new home, make sure you take steps from the beginning to ensure you're not buying too much house.
-Use both a mortgage calculator as well as reviewing your budget closely to determine how much house you can afford.
+Use both a mortgage calculator and review your budget closely to determine how much house you can afford.